-Our Company, the Book Running Lead Manager and the Registrar shall publish an allotment advertisement before commencement of trading, disclosing the date of commencement of trading in all editions of English national daily newspaper, [•] and [•] editions of the Hindi daily newspaper [•] (Hindi being the regional language of Madhya Pradesh, where our Registered Office is located) each with wide circulation.
+Our Company, the Book Running Lead Manager and the Registrar shall publish an allotment advertisement before commencement of trading, disclosing the date of commencement of trading in all editions of English national daily newspaper, Financial Express, all editions of Hindi national daily newspaper, Jansatta and Hamara Swaraj, Hindi daily newspaper, (Hindi being the regional language of Madhya Pradesh, where our Registered Office is located) each with wide circulation.

 The information set out above is given for the benefit of the Bidders.
-Our Company, the Book Running Lead Manager are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Draft Red Herring Prospectus.
+Our Company, the Book Running Lead Manager are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Red Herring Prospectus.
 Bidders are advised to make their independent investigations and ensure that the number of Equity Shares Bid for do not exceed the prescribed limits under applicable laws or regulations.